-The following items can be placed in a task pane used for web navigation links:
+The following items can be placed in a task pane used for web navigation:

 - Text-only items.
 These items can be used as expandable/collapsible headers for sets of links.
 You can nest links using any number of header levels. - Form-enabled files.
 These files will be opened as forms by default.
-The available shortcut parameters allow specifying an optional Quick Filter, and whether the file should be opened in the current window or a new window (default is current window).

-- Web reports.
+The available shortcut parameters allow specifying an optional Quick Filter, and whether the file should be opened in the current window or a new window (default is current window). - Web reports.
 The available shortcut parameters allow specifying whether the report should be opened in the current window or a new window (default is current window). - Folders.
 The folder structure (including any subfolders) will display in the Navigation panel, automatically showing all web-enabled files that the user has rights to access.
 Folders without any web-enabled files will not display in the Navigation panel.
-This provides an easy way to display all relevant contents of a particular folder in the navigation pane. - When files are shown in the navigation pane via a folder listing, it is not possible to define a Quick Filter for any individual file or specify that the files should open in a new window.
-These options are only available when the files are added to the task pane individually. - Commands.
-The commands About Axiom Software, Favorites, and Recent Items can all be used in the Navigation panel, and will automatically display web-applicable content.
-Additionally, several Navigation commands are available to navigate to certain areas of the Web Client.
+This provides an easy way to display all relevant contents of a particular folder in the navigation pane.

+When files are shown in the navigation pane via a folder listing, it is not possible to define a Quick Filter for any individual file or specify that the files should open in a new window.
+These options are only available when the files are added to the task pane individually.